How to spot a scam

 Who is the breeder?
 What is the breeder's name?

-A breeder is the person who owns the dog who had the puppies.
+The breeder is the person who owns the dog who had the puppies.
 If you can't contact the breeder direct, something is wrong.
-Good breeders only sell to approved homes and they wouldn't give a litter to an agent to sell.
+Good breeders only sell to approved homes and they wouldn't give a litter to a business to sell.
 They want to know where their puppies are going.
 You need to know the full name.
-Scammers often use distinctly South African names, to put people off guard.
-They may not be South African.
 Good breeders give support to their customers for the rest of the dog's life.
 You need to be able to contact them for advice over any health issues in years to come.

-If it's a scam, the person you are dealing with is probably not a breeder, but is pretending to be an agent who can procure puppies.
-Let's call her a suspect.
+If it's a scam, the person you are dealing with is probably not a breeder, but is pretending to be an agent Let's call her a suspect.
 Here are some things to find out:

 What is the suspect's address?

 Before you can ask where the suspect is, she has already found out where YOU are if you filled up a form.
 She then invents an adddress in a town far away from you in case you come to her house and see that she has no dogs.
 Scammers can easily copy a name and address from the internet.
-Try searching Google for the address to see if it has been copied.
-Google Maps may help.
 Ask if a friend can drop by.
 Of course, if you have already paid, they won't stop you travelling to this false address.

 What does the suspect sound like?